adsozuan/goswa/README.md

 ```shell
 make build
 ```
-Will create an executable named `server` at root folder.
+Will create an executable named `server` in bin/ folder.

 With Docker: